 For your information, there are a great many ways to find values of t that solve this equation.
 All of them are approximations.
 By applying the numerical methods, you can get an approximation that is as accurate as you like (that is, up to as many decimal places as desired), but the result will never be exact.
 Of course, there's not much difference in two numbers whose first several decimal places are equal, so at some point, we have to say "That's close enough."

-We showed a number of numerical methods, for example, to find square roots, one of which happens to be what we’ll spend the rest of the time with here.
-And we looked at numerical methods for calculating trigonometric functions.
+Elsewhere, we’ve shown a number of numerical methods, for example, to find square roots, one of which happens to be what we’ll spend the rest of the time with here.
+And we’ve looked at numerical methods for calculating trigonometric functions.

 Newton’s method